-- Talk about the student's skills and talents and how these can be applied in the industry - Explore the needs and current trends of the industry and discuss qualifications for different types of positions in the field - Talk about how your values have impacted your academic and career choices - Discuss work/life balance - Talk about the training and skill development that would be helpful - Explore professional associations and relevant organizations - Discuss employers and work environments - Talk about the transition from school to work - Discuss professional standards and workplace etiquette
+- Talk about your skills and talents and how these can be applied in the industry. - Explore the needs and current trends of the industry and discuss qualifications for different types of positions in the field. - Talk about how your mentor's values have impacted his/her academic and career choices. - Discuss work/life balance. - Talk about the training and skill development that would be helpful. - Explore professional associations and relevant organizations. - Discuss employers and work environments. - Talk about the transition from school to work. - Discuss professional standards and workplace etiquette.